I walked a dirt path at sunrise. Either side of me the gargantuan trunks of the tallest trees on earth rose so high I couldn’t see their tops.

 The notion of sleeping rough in the wild with no tent, for fun, baffles a lot of people when I try to explain it to them.
 I usually describe my bivi bag as something akin to a body bag.... read the full article

 We had been waiting on the deserted jetty all morning when a little Sami man walked slowly by, bent in back and with a pointed grey beard.
-He told us he was a wizard and he and his wife – a... read the full article
+He told us he was a wizard and he and his wife... read the full article

 I was in contemplative mood as I drove north to the wonderful wild mountains of Assynt and Coigach.
-Life had been running at full speed for me in recent years: a new career, children, new... read the full article
+Life had been running at full speed for me in recent years: a new career, children, new house.
+Time had been... read the full article